 - Cornflour: Or cornstarch in the US.

-- Sun-Dried Tomatoes: You want the jarred type in oil, as we use some of the oil too.
+- Sun-Dried Tomatoes: Use the jarred type in oil, as you’ll need the oil for extra flavour when cooking the chicken.

 - Double Cream: Or heavy cream in the US.
 For a lighter version I sometimes use low fat cream cheese instead, this works just as well.